Negligent nightclub bar security can be the cause of the Death of a Nightclub.

 Nightclubs usually are not welcome neighbors.
 From the first day of posting the notice to obtain a license, there will be a protest from the neighbors or from other businesses in the area.

 Once in business, nightclubs will receive a higher than the average number of complaints.
-The most common are for noise, litter, traffic, loitering, parking problems, graffiti, and area vandalism.
+The most common is noise, litter, traffic, loitering, parking problems, graffiti, and area vandalism.
 It’s important for a nightclub to be a good neighbor but it’s difficult when the club operates primarily on weekend nights.

 In my experience, clubs that fail made little or no effort to maintain good relations with adjacent business operators or residents.
 Neighborhood groups or other adjacent businesses make formidable enemies at license or permit revocation hearings.